NodeArt/pimcore/doc/Development_Documentation/02_MVC/00_Controller.md

 The `DefaultController` comes with Pimcore.
 When you create an empty page in Pimcore it will call the `defaultAction` in the `DefaultController` which uses the view `/app/Resources/views/Default/default.html.php`.

-[Deprecated since v6.8.0] Views are tied to actions implicitly using the filename.
+Views are tied to actions implicitly using the filename.
 You can override this by using `return $this->render(":Bar:foo.html.php", ["param" => "value"]);` like in the example below or you can of course just return a `Response` object, just the way how Symfony works.